-If 5 Euros is pushing your budget, there’s always the option to buy some postcards.
+If buying t-shirts pushes your budget too tight, there’s always the option to purchase some postcards.

 Don’t worry about spending your precious change on restrooms; free public restrooms in Monaco are plentiful.

-As an extra bonus, they’re clean and had plenty of toilet paper and soap when I visited.
+As a bonus, they’re clean and had plenty of toilet paper and soap when I visited.

 Below are answers to some other common questions you may have about Monaco.

 French is the primary language in Monaco, but almost all residents speak English.
 You’ll have no trouble getting around Monaco as an English speaker.

 How many days should I spend in Monaco?

 If you’re traveling to Monaco on a budget, you should plan to stay for one day so that you don’t have to spend money on expensive accommodation.
 Since it’s such a small country, one day is plenty of time to experience Monaco.

 Is there a dress code in Monaco?